We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A dual-sized luxury option, the Zenhaven mattress by Saatva provides superior cushioning and support with natural Talalay latex.

-The upper “comfort layer” of the mattress offers pressure relief and lumbar support at five different zones.
-The many positive reviews suggest this zoned support really does work: Many reviewers say this mattress greatly improved long-term pain and helped them sleep through the night.
+The upper “comfort layer” offers pressure relief and lumbar support at five different zones.
+The many positive reviews suggest this zoned support does work: Many reviewers say this mattress greatly improved long-term pain and helped them sleep through the night.

 The luxury plush side of the mattress, which falls between 5 and 7 on the firmness scale, offers the soft, supportive comfort preferred by many side sleepers.
 For a firmer bed, try the gentle firm side, which Saatva rates as an 8.
 Both sides sleep cool and comfortable, reviewers note.